 Washington prepares for the shutdown that was never supposed to happen

-Congress returns to Washington Tuesday with a government shutdown less than five days away and seemingly no plan to avoid it.
+Congress returns to Washington Tuesday with a government shutdown less than five days away and lawmakers are still scrambling for ways to avoid it.

 That wasn't supposed to be the case.